 Like most women that I know, weight and body image is often on my mind, and has been for years.
 I lost weight in college doing a low carb diet.
 I tried again after the birth of our second son and it was simply impossible.
 My husband lost weight but I was cranky, shaky, and miserable.
 I could not enjoy our two sons because of how horrible I felt.
 I lost 20 pounds after our third son was born with the PiYo diet and exercise, which worked well for me simply because I have to have specific guidelines and portion sizes.
 What has worked for so many people is intermittent fasting.
-(Note: I am not a doctor and I have no medical training, so please consult your doctor if you are wanting to start intermittent fasting.)
+(Note: I am not a doctor and I have no medical training, so please consult your doctor if you are wanting to start any weight loss plans.)
 It encourages me to get to bed to get the sleep I need and avoid late night snacking, and also to think about meals and eating rather than just eating because it’s “mealtime.”

 Guide to Intermittent Fasting